How to assemble a cheese platter

 Keywords for the shopping list:

-White-molded and blue-molded cheese, hard cheeses and putty-ripened cheese and fresh cream cheeses.
+White-molded and blue-molded cheese, hard cheeses and washed-rind cheese and fresh cream cheeses.

 Remember to attach a knife to each cheese to be shared.
 Hard cheeses can be cut into sticks in advance.
 It contributes to variety on the cheese table, - which is also included.

 Accessories for the cheese platter